Assess Temporal Logic by Using Temporal Assessments

 To create a temporal assessment:

-Create or open a test case.
+Create or open a test case in the Test Manager.

 Navigate to the Logical and Temporal Assessments Editor.